-Employees of New York Presbyterian Hospital/Weill Cornell Medicine (pharmacists, nurses, dieticians) can serve as PIs on protocols, except clinical trials that include an intervention with human subjects.
+Employees of New York Presbyterian Hospital/Weill Cornell Medicine (only pharmacists, nurses, dieticians) can serve as PIs on protocols, except clinical trials that include an intervention with human subjects.
 Medical residents cannot serve as PIs, but may serve as co-investigators.

 Can students serve as investigators on protocols?

 A: Students may not serve as Principal Investigators on protocols.
 However, students may serve as "coinvestigators" or research personnel on protocols.

 Where can I find the status of my submission?